 Improved waste diversion was achieved to varying degrees by a mixture of increasing reusable packaging, reducing the use of non-recyclable materials, reviewing the terms of waste and recycling contracts and better using data to develop new initiatives.

 Bunnings, Kmart Group, Officeworks, Industrial and Safety, and Wesfarmers Health worked with social enterprises, businesses and community and not-for-profit organisations to provide recycling programs for products, including batteries, paint, uniforms and electrical items, such as power tools and e-waste.

 In 2018, Australian federal and state governments set packaging and plastic targets applicable to all packaging made, used and sold in Australia.
 The targets include 100 per cent reusable, recyclable or compostable packaging, 50 per cent average recycled content, and phasing out single-use plastics by 2025.

-Bunnings, Kmart Group, Officeworks, Blackwoods and Workwear Group have plans in place to meet the 2025 packaging targets.
-We continue to report progress annually.
-While good progress has been made replacing plastic packaging of our products, significant focus is required to meet these 2025 targets.
+While satisfactory progress has been made replacing plastic packaging, significant focus is required to meet these 2025 targets.